kenxjy/kennethyue-dot-com/src/content/work/symes.md

   - Firebase
 ---

+### Job Overview
+  - Designed and developed front-end SPA.
+  - Designed and developed serverless APIs using Google Cloud Functions.
+  - Wrote scripts for automated data migration.
+  - Weekly meetings with project manager for sprint planning and review.
+  - Maintain and update internal software

 # A New Journey: Developing a Comprehensive System

 ## Starting from scratch: Round Two

 Following the success of my collaboration with [Warranty Claim Services](./wcs), I dove in head first into a new project with [The Symes](https://thesymes.ca), a company that had a vision of what they wanted in their customer relationship management (CRM) application.
 However, we were starting from square one, which made the development process challenging.
-In this article, I will detail how I used Firebase as a backend-as-a-service, the migration process, and the development shift that led to the creation of a comprehensive CRM.

 ## The Development Process